tomas-fryza/vhdl-course/labs/06-counter/README.md

 2. Create a new working folder `labs/06-counter` for this laboratory exercise.

-3. Create a new file `labs/06-counter/assignment.md` and copy/paste [assignment template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/06-counter/assignment.md) into it.
+3. Create a new file `labs/06-counter/report.md` and copy/paste [report template](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-1/master/labs/06-counter/report.md) into it.

 <a name="part2"></a>